rexlo317/PersonalAlarm/README.md

 - Added Loading Dialog
 - settingCode for Hardware ('3': LED and Sound ON; '2':Sound ON only; '1':LED ON only; '0':ALL OFF)
 - Get Location via GPS.java and send sms with url.

-Missing Feature
-- Background Process
+- Background Service
+- Notification
-- Information text
+- Information Text and Icon

+Future Imporvement:
+- UI